PPM Logo

 C1.
 Initiating an Inquiry.
 The RIO, upon determining that an Inquiry is warranted, shall take the following actions:

 C3.
-Responsibilities of the Standing Inquiry Committee.
-The Standing Inquiry Committee shall take the following actions:
+Responsibilities of the Inquiry Committee.

 C5.2 Revisions by Committee.
-If the report has been referred back to the Standing Inquiry Committee for modification or revision, the committee shall submit a final, signed report, satisfactory to the RIO, within seven (7) calendar days of such request.
+If the report has been referred back to the Inquiry Committee for modification or revision, the committee shall submit a final, signed report, satisfactory to the RIO, within seven (7) calendar days of such request.
 If additional time is needed to revise the report or conduct further Inquiry, then the committee shall request an extension of time from the RIO.

 C6.2 Notification of Interested Parties.
-At his or her discretion, the RIO may provide Complainants, witnesses, Department Heads, Deans, and other University officials with a written summary of the Standing Inquiry Committee’s findings and the RIO's determination in the case.
+As deemed appropriate by the DO, the RIO may provideDepartment Heads, Deans, and other University officials with a written summary of the Inquiry Committee’s findings and the DO's determination in the case.
+If requested, and as deemed appropriate by the DO, the RIO may provide Complainants and witnesses with a written summary of the Inquiry Committee’s findings and the DO’s determination.

 C6.3 Actions.